 ShelterBox is responding in the Philippines after Super Typhoon Rai (known locally as Typhoon Odette) caused widespread devastation.

-It is the most severe storm to hit the country this year.
-With gusts of up to 150mph, the storm is equivalent to a Category 5 hurricane.
+It was the most severe storm to hit the country in 2021.
+With gusts of up to 150mph, the storm was equivalent to a Category 5 hurricane.

 UPDATES FROM THE PHILIPPINES

-Super Typhoon Rai has left over half a million people in the Philippines without a home.
+Super Typhoon Rai left over half a million people in the Philippines without a home.

-Fortunately, families have already started receiving emergency shelter and other aid items like solar lights.
+Communities have received emergency shelter and other aid items like solar lights.

-Distributions are led by ShelterBox Operations Philippines with support from our local Rotary contacts.
-More distributions will be taking place over January, and we’re hoping to reach 9,000 families in total.
+Distributions were led by ShelterBox Operations Philippines with support from our local Rotary contacts.

 TYPHOON RAI'S PATH